ppremru/LaunchFieldKitAdoption/rhel.md

 #### Walk

-To get moving with Red Hat Enterprise Linux (RHEL), you'll need to download an ISO image from Red Hat, install it on a virtual machine (VM) or directly on your computer, and then familiarize yourself with basic command-line operations and package management.
+Get moving with Red Hat Enterprise Linux (RHEL), you'll need to download an ISO image from Red Hat, install it on a virtual machine (VM) or directly on your computer, and then familiarize yourself with basic command-line operations and package management.
 You can also explore online resources for hands-on learning geared towards specific capabilties.

 | Recommended Resources | Notes |
 | :-------------------- | :---- |